Kumbong/human-marker-augmentation/README.md

 - `splitData.py`: script to split the data into different sets.
 - `infoDatasets.py`: some details about the dataset.
 - `utilities.py`: various utilities.

+### Docker
+- You can also use docker.
+The following instructions worked for me on a machine where cuda and cudnn were installed, you should adjust the paths and names according to your working environment.
+- Build image: eg `docker build -t antoine/tensorflow:latest-gpu-0.1 .`
+- Train model: eg `sudo docker run --gpus all -it --rm -v /home/clarkadmin/Documents/MyRepositories/augmenter-cs230:/augmenter-cs230 antoine/tensorflow:latest-gpu-0.1 python augmenter-cs230/trainLSTM.py`
+- Evaluate model: eg `sudo docker run --gpus all -it --rm -v /home/clarkadmin/Documents/MyRepositories/augmenter-cs230:/augmenter-cs230 antoine/tensorflow:latest-gpu-0.1 python augmenter-cs230/evaluateLSTM.py`
+- The files might be locked after training, to unlock run `sudo chown -R $USER: $HOME`